Announcing the G20 Advisory Working Group Against Modern Slavery

 $30Billion by 2030

-A call to invest US$30B every year in needed prevention and justice mechanisms against modern slavery.
+A call to invest US$30B every year by 2030 in needed prevention and justice mechanisms against modern slavery.

 Videos about ‘$30B by 2030’